 The rather sparsely spun social safety net in the United States aggravates those underlying fears.
 While this connection is not usually made, a thin social safety net may have advantages for corporate cost structures and the government’s budget, but it definitely does increase the wear and tear on the people themselves in their daily existence.

-As a result of all these considerations, certainly in full view of the rise of Donald Trump, that American arch-angel of fear-mongering, it is emerging that a fundamental reassessment is warranted.
+As a result of all these considerations, certainly in full view of the rise of Donald Trump, that American arch-angel of fear-mongering, a fundamental reassessment is warranted.

-Trump may mouth words of confidence and “Making America Great Again,”but his actual modus operandi is to tear the already weakened fabric of American society even further apart.
+As President, Trump may have occasionally mouthed words of confidence such as “Making America Great Again.”
+However, his actual modus operandi was to tear the already weakened fabric of American society even further apart.

-While many outside the United States grew up with the notion of a self-confident America that stood tall above the shoulders of Asians and Europeans, American society is revealing itself as more fear-driven than it was in that roughly 55-year interlude lasting from 1946 (or thereabouts) to 2001.
+While many outside the United States grew up with the notion of a self-confident United States of America that stood tall above the shoulders of Asians and Europeans, U.S society is revealing itself as more fear-driven than it was in that roughly 55-year interlude lasting from 1946 (or thereabouts) to 2001.

 Thus, 2001 represented a return to the fear-driven American past, not a radical departure.